sboursault/training/README.md

 - Automating all UI end-to-end journeys.
 Scripts should be **atomic** so that when they fail, you know why.
 - Focusing on UI automation types of testing only
 - Not having a controlled test environment
-- Ignoring failing tests.
-If you notice a flaky test, refactor it to make it more reliable.
-Delete any tests that are not reliable and haven’t been fixed within a given time frame.
 - Not treating your automated code just like your production code.
   - tests should be simple (easy to read, and easy to modify)
   - There should be a whole team’s collaborative automation efforts (collective code ownership)